abhishek1217/100-days-of-code/log.md

 ### Day 0: August 9, 2021

-**Today's Progress**: Learned about 100DaysOFCode.
+**Today's Progress**: Came across 100DaysOFCode.
 Gonna start coding everyday for an hour.

 **Thoughts:** I will make sure I stick to this plan, and make some progress in my journey of learning programming.